Why It Works

 The concept is incredibly simple—stuff a skillet-sized corn masa crust with a savory filling, cover it with more masa, then bake it—and the ease of making one of these means it's an excellent idea for entertaining or potlucks.
 Here's how to do it.

 There were a few things I wanted to explore with the masa (nixtamalized corn dough) for this recipe.
 Note that in all cases, I was working with masa harina para tamales, a dried flour version sold in the Latin or international section of most well-stocked markets, and not with fresh masa, which is much harder to come by in the United States.

 First, I wanted to see if it was possible to mix the dough by hand and still get good results.
 Most masa recipes these days call for beating the mixture with an electric mixer.
 An electric mixer is ultimately what my version calls for, but I am happy to report that if you don't have an electric mixer you can still get good results mixing by hand.

 The masa can end up slightly denser that way, but not so much that you wouldn't want to still make this recipe.

 Next, I wanted to test amounts of baking powder in the masa.
 Not all masa recipes call for baking powder, but a lot do.
 It acts as leavening, forming tiny air bubbles in the dough.
 I've noticed a pretty big range of baking powder quantities in my research, so I quickly whipped up a few batches to test the difference.

-I made four different samples: no baking powder, 1 teaspoon baking powder per pound of dried masa harina, 2 teaspoons per pound, and 1 tablespoon per pound.
+I made four different samples: no baking powder, one teaspoon baking powder per pound of dried masa harina, two teaspoons per pound, and one tablespoon per pound.